jordanmckinney/blog/src/documents/posts/Technology.md

 I don't see any difference.

 A hash function is a function that takes one piece of information of any size and maps it to another piece of data of a fixed size i.e. a 1MB file or a 500KB file when run through a hash function would produce two separate ‘hashes’ 128 bits in length.
 A Cryptographic Hash Function is one that performs this function but also fulfils three important requirements: it does so in a way that no information is given on what input data produced the hash (non reversible), it does so in a way that a minor change in the input change gives a very different output hash, that the hash cannot be calculated except using the hash function (no shortcuts), that there is an extremely low probability that two different inputs will produce the same hash.

-All the crypto we need is hashing and public key crypto Crypto is one building block.
-Economics is the other.
-Read up on the paper vitalik published, hard problems in cryptoeconomics...

-Public-key cryptography

 Uses pairs of keys.
 Public and private.
 Does not require any shared secret key between the parties.
 So two parties who’ve never met can establish secure communication.